Inbibo/adonisfx_docs/docs/maya/glue.md

     2. Select the AdnGlue output mesh.
     3. Press *Remove Inputs* in the AdonisFX menu from the Edit Glue submenu.
     4. Alternatively, if only the AdnGlue output mesh is selected, when pressing the *Remove Inputs* button, all inputs will be removed.

+> [!NOTE]
+> Adding and removing inputs will automatically update the painted maps.
+> Undoing the removal of inputs does not restore the previously painted values for the restored inputs.
+The painted values are set to the default value.

 <!--
 PENDING FIGURE ADD INPUTS